gmwingard/AIS_tracker/README.md

 ## Github Action Cron Job (recommended)

 Fork this repository and let the github action do the hard work for you.
+You need to give the Job or Workflow at least the `contents: write` permission, otherwise the job will fail.

 ## Locally
 Install the requests library by running `pip install requests` and then